Build Intranet in less than a day?

 - You don’t have an intranet, but you want to set it up and easily justify the cost to the executive board.

-If so, we hope this guide will help you towards building your own intranet in a matter of minutes.
+If so, we hope this guide will help you towards build intranet in a matter of minutes.
 For free.

-Here are the main steps we will go through:
+Here are the main steps we will go through to build intranet:

 - Account creation